jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

     the root of the web application.
 Those go in META-INF/resources in directories such as css, jsp, scripts, and images.

-Going back up a level, take a look at "maven-sdk-tutorial-share-jar".
-It has a similar structure as the platform-jar module, but instead of an "extension" directory under "src/main/resources/alfresco", a Share project has a "web-extension" directory where you'll find Share-specific directories like "site-data" and "site-webscripts".
+Going back up a level, take a look at "maven-sdk-tutorial-share".
+It has a similar structure as the platform module, but instead of an "extension" directory under "src/main/resources/alfresco", a Share project has a "web-extension" directory where you'll find Share-specific directories like "site-data" and "site-webscripts".